A brief look at paraphilic infantilism.

 “Although infantilism is classified as sexual masochism in DSM-IV it is questionable whether the criteria for sexual masochism are always met.
 For example, if the infantile role playing does not involve feelings of humiliation and suffering, then the diagnosis of sexual masochism would not be appropriate and a diagnosis of infantilism as paraphilia NOS is warranted”.

-In a more recent issue of American Journal of Psychiatry, Dr Jennifer Pate and Dr Glenn Gabbard presented a case study showing many similarities with the earlier published case studies.
+In a more recent issue of American Journal of Psychiatry, Jennifer Pate and Glenn Gabbard presented a case study showing many similarities with the earlier published case studies.
 Their case study was a 35-year-old single man who wanted to be a baby since the age of 12 years and he began wearing nappies at age 17 years.
-His nappy wearing had started to compromise his interpersonal relationships.
-Wearing nappies was “a kind of a sexual thing” and he masturbated while wearing the nappies.
+His nappy-wearing had started to compromise his interpersonal relationships.
+Wearing nappies was “kind of a sexual thing” and he masturbated while wearing the nappies.
 He only ever masturbated while wearing nappies, and also urinated and defecated while wearing them.
 He wore and used up to five nappies a day.
 Pate and Gabbard concluded that the object of sexual arousal was the nappies and that the behavior was a paraphilia.
 More specifically, they said:

 “Adult baby syndrome is still a new entity for psychiatrists, and there are undoubtedly variations within the syndrome.
-[One of the cases said] that he wanted someone to ‘make him be a baby’ evokes images of the sadomasochistic scenarios enacted by a dominatrix and her clients.
+That he wanted someone to ‘make him be a baby’ evokes images of the sadomasochistic scenarios enacted by a dominatrix and her clients.
 Indeed, a significant number of middle-aged men seek out dominatrices to spank them, punish them, and tell them that they have been ‘a bad boy.’
-The wish to be treated as a baby is probably a spectrum condition that has many manifestations involving men, women, heterosexuals, bisexuals, and homosexuals.”
+The wish to be treated as a baby is probably a spectrum condition that has many manifestations involving men, women, heterosexuals, bisexuals, and homosexuals."

 One of the reasons so little is known about infantilism is that adult babies do not want to cease engaging in their behavior.
 For most adult babies, their behavior doesn’t constitute a medical condition that requires treatment or cause any functional impairment, personal distress or distress to others.
 Those who do end up seeking psychological or psychiatric help may do so because another individual (such as their sexual partner) encourages or forces them to seek help.